learningequality/kolibri/docs/development_workflow.rst

 Be sure to follow the `instructions <https://github.com/learningequality/kolibri/blob/develop/.github/PULL_REQUEST_TEMPLATE.md>`__ shown in the Github PR template when you `create a new PR <https://github.com/learningequality/kolibri/compare>`__.

+In particular, **please use the labels** "Needs review", "Work in progress", and "Needs updates" mutually exclusively to communicate the state of the PR.

 Developers maintain their own clones of the Learning Equality `Kolibri repo <https://github.com/learningequality/kolibri/>`__ in their personal Github accounts, and `submit pull requests <https://help.github.com/articles/creating-a-pull-request/>`__ back to the LE repo.

 Every pull request will require some combination of manual testing, code review, automated tests, gherkin stories, and UI design review.
 Developers must fully test their own code before requesting a review, and then closely follow the template and checklist that appears in the PR description.
 All automated tests must pass.